The Individual 401k is a self employed retirement plan that is sometimes referred to as a Self Employed 401k, Solo 401k, Single(k) and Personal 401k.

 Individual 401k contribution calculation for a sole proprietorship, partnership or an LLC taxed as a sole proprietorship.

 - Salary Deferral Contribution

 Although the term salary deferral is used, these businesses do not provide a W-2 salary to the business owner.
 The salary deferral contribution is based on net adjusted business profit.
 Net adjusted business profit is calculated by taking gross self employment income and then subtracting business expenses and then subtracting 1/2 of the self employment tax.
-In 2015, 100% of net adjusted business profits income up to the maximum of $18,000 or $24,000 if age 50 or older can be contributed in salary deferrals into an Individual 401k (2014 limits are $17,500 and $23,000 if age 50 or older).
+In 2015 and 2016, 100% of net adjusted business profits income up to the maximum of $18,000 or $24,000 if age 50 or older can be contributed in salary deferrals into an Individual 401k.

 - Profit Sharing Contribution